FlagrantGarden/adg/content/doing-things.md

 your roll.
 Reduce your attribute by this number permanently and treat the roll as a success.

-**If you rolled under you enemy's AC in combat:** Subtract your attribute from the result of your roll.
+**If you rolled under you enemy's AC in combat:** Subtract the result of your roll from the enemy's AC.
 Reduce your attribute by this number permanently and treat the roll as a success.

 You can't exert yourself on Saving Throws.